 Figure 1.3 shows how to read in the file lena256.tif.
 The first command uses the function imread() to read in the file and put the raw image data in memory under the variable name I, which could be Im1 or myImage or any other variable name that starts with an alphabetical character.
-The second command shows the image on the screen by writing it from computer memory into the graphics memory.
+The second function command shows the image I on the screen by writing it from computer memory into the graphics memory.
 Figure 1.3 shows the results.
-To move the image, click down on its top bar and drag to the location desired.
+To move the image, click and hold wn on its top frame bar and drag to the location desired.